-Campus safety information is provided during orientation.
+Campus safety information is provided during orientation and in the New Student Orientation Handbook.
 The information may include, but is not limited to, emergency phones, "NIXLE" notifications, communication with the Campus Police Department, parking, campus courtesy/escort service shuttles, the Clery Act, and Title IX policies and procedures.